mechrisfior/obsid/++Sources/Omnivore/Racism was supposed to change after George Floyd. Backlash followed..md

 "I want kids to understand police are there to truly protect and serve," he said.

-## Pitting fear of crime against racial justice
+## Pitting Fear of Crime against Racial Justice

 Hundred of miles from Congress in Minneapolis, the city where Floyd lived and ultimately perished, Rosemary Nevils Williams thought Floyd's murder would be a wake-up call for her hometown as well as the country.